-If you pursue option #1, then by TUESDAY, OCTOBER 20, you must submit to me in class a one-page typed prospectus identifying your research topic.
-Your prospectus will indicate 1.) what question you hope to answer in your investigation; 2.) the analytical method you'll use in your research; 3.) the persons, if any, you plan to interview; and 4.) the textual sources you'll use (NB: you must analyze at least one Islamic primary-source text that is not included in our syllabus; additionally, you must use and cite at least three texts from our syllabus).
+By TUESDAY, MAY 2, you must submit to me in class a one-page typed prospectus identifying your research topic.
+Your prospectus will indicate 1.) what question you hope to answer in your investigation; 2.) the analytical method you'll use in your research; 3.) the persons, if any, you plan to interview, and 4.) the textual sources you'll use (NB: you must analyze at least one Islamic primary-source text that is not included in our syllabus; additionally, you must use and cite at least three texts from our syllabus).

 All topics are to be approved by me in advance.
-I encourage you to meet with me personally before submitting your prospectus for help in choosing your research topic.
+You're required to schedule a brief meeting with me for help in crafting a feasible research project before submitting your prospectus.